2018 Memorial Day holiday closings

 GOVERNMENT

-• All offices in Galveston County and the federal courthouse in Galveston will be closed Monday.
+• All offices in Galveston County and the Federal Courthouse will be closed today.

 CITIES

-• No trash will be picked up Monday in Galveston.
-Monday trash will be picked up Tuesday, and so forth.
+• No trash will be picked up today in Galveston.
+Today’s trash will be picked up Tuesday and so forth.

 • Information wasn’t provided from the cities of Bayou Vista, Clear Lake Shores, Hitchcock, Santa Fe and Tiki Island.